edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

 !!! example - "Example local application service Trigger configuration - **PublishTopic**"
     ```yaml
     Trigger:
-      # Default value for SubscribeTopics is aslo set in common config
+      # Default value for SubscribeTopics is also set in common config
       PublishTopic: "<my-topic>"  # Base topic is prepended to this topic when using edgex-messagebus
     ```